 Google offers another use case for showing multiple featured snippets.
 Sometimes the way the searcher phrases their query can deliver radically different information, depending on the perspective of the source website.
 In the examples below, both searchers are wondering if reptiles serve as suitable pets, but because they used sentiment words like good in one case and bad in the other, they received contradictory answers.

-Google admits this is due to the tendency of featured snippet algorithm to pick content that mimics the searcher’s own bias, and they are investigating how to resolve this: “There are often legitimate diverse perspectives offered by publishers, and we want to provide users visibility and access into those perspectives from multiple sources.”
+Google admits this due to the tendency of featured snippet algorithm to pick content that mimics the searcher’s own bias, and they are investigating how to resolve this: “There are often legitimate diverse perspectives offered by publishers, and we want to provide users visibility and access into those perspectives from multiple sources.”

 What’s next for featured snippets?